 Adding another person to your bank account could be risky.
 When you add someone else’s name to your account, you make them a joint owner of the account.
 There are risks involved in making someone a joint owner.
 You should be aware of the risks involved.

-Do I still have sole control of my account if I add a joint owner?
+Am I still the only one who can control my account if I add a joint owner?

-No. When another's name is added (so that person becomes a joint owner of the account), that person has the legal right to spend the entire account without regard to the wishes of the Senior Citizen who deposited the money.
+No. When another person becomes joint owner of the account, that person has the legal right to spend the entire account no matter what.

-Yes, there are risks.
-Most of us trust that our child would never take money from our account to use for his or her own benefit.
-But it may still happen beyond the child's control.
-For example, if your child were involved in a car accident and could not pay the bills, the hospital could take the money from your bank account because the child is a joint owner.
-You might be able to get your money back because it came from Social Security, for example, and therefore should not have been taken.
-But you would still be involved in a lawsuit and your funds might be frozen and consequently inaccessible for a period of days or weeks.
+For example, if a joint owner is in a car accident, the hospital could take the money from your joint bank account if that person does not pay the hospital bill.
+You might be able to get your money back if it came from Social Security or other protected income.
+But you would still be involved in a lawsuit and your funds might be frozen and inaccessible for of days or weeks.